-When I started travelling on my own, there were not many opportunities for women.
+When I started travelling alone, there were few opportunities for women.
 It was unusual to see a woman going places alone.
 And often, solo women travelling alone were regarded as weird.
 Over the years, it has become common for female travellers over 50 and younger to go solo.

 Over 50 Solo Travel and Tours

-Here below are 4 of the best ways that you can consider for 50 plus travel.
+Below are 4 of the best ways to consider for 50-plus travel.

-Having your trip organised by a private tour operator, who takes off the trip planning hassle and do all the booking activities, can be a great way to ignite your enthusiasm for travelling and having peace of mind.
+Organising your trip by a private tour operator, who takes off the trip planning hassle and does all the booking activities, can be a great way to ignite your enthusiasm for travelling and having peace of mind.

-My solo adventures in Australia and a guided tour to the Kimberley was an eye-opener.
-I realised that joining an organised tour was necessary to create a balance and turn on my team spirit and skills.
+My solo adventures in Australia and a guided tour to the Kimberley was eye-opening.
+I realised that joining an organised tour was necessary to create a balance and turn on my team spirit and hone my social skills.

 Cultural tourism is a classic that works fantastic for many women travelling at 50 plus, who are keen to start travelling alone.
 It works great for the first-time traveller because it’s easy, handy and safe.
 If you fear feeling alone in your early adventures, exploring cities – in your own country or overseas – is probably the best way to go.

-Either a long weekend or a couple of weeks holiday, you can build a city travel itinerary within one or more countries.
+You can build a city travel itinerary within one or more countries for a long weekend or a couple of weeks’ holiday.
 Train travel is a suitable way of getting around comfortable and safe in many countries in Europe, the US and Australia.
 This is how I started to travel solo: Germany, Austria and the UK were the first countries I visited on my own.

 I loved crossing Germany by train and discovering its cultural landmarks.
 From Hamburg and Berlin to southern Germany, I fell in love with Munich, a fascinating German city that became my ex-pat home for 12 years.